ravivarmas/hello-world/README.md

 Hi buddies,

-I am editing the master with my first changes which will be then saved as by first branch
+I am editing the master with my first changes which will be then saved as by first branch.